Combine Multiple Workbooks

 Combine Multiple Workbooks – Options

 It seems we are making great progress.
-Let’s go to the next step!
-We have determined the file types and the output folder in the first two steps.
+Let’s move on to the next step!
+In the first two steps, we determined the file types and the output folder.

 We can choose the most appropriate one from the ones in the picture.
 We can include all the worksheets in the interlinking but also give a specific name.
 In this case, we should choose based on the type of the current task.